tswow/tswow-wiki-0.13/Documentation/TSWoW/README.md

 # TSWoW

 This section is for documenting the TSWoW tool itself, such as compilation, installation, commands and so on.
-This section can be more technical than [Game](../Game/README.md).
+This section can be more technical than [Game](../Game/), but should not contain design discussions.

-# Sections

-None yet